ELGAS Knowledge Hub

 These are generalised recommendations.
 You should consult the manufacturers’ sizing guides to make a final decision.

-4. Check the specifications before you buy
+4. Check the gas heater specifications before you buy

 What Size Natural Gas or LPG Gas Heater Do I Need?

-What to Consider with Gas Heating
+What to Consider with a Gas Heater

-A number of things need to be considered when determining your heater sizing:
+A number of things need to be considered when determining your gas heater sizing:

 • The volume of the area to be heated, including the ceiling height.